ssannejohansson/MS1-adopt-a-senior/README.md

 <img src="assets/images/readme/footer-mobiletablet.png">

 ### Future Implentations
-- In the future, I will add a section at the adoption page dedicated for **success stories** due to meet the user stories.
+- In the future, I will add a section at the adoption page dedicated for **success stories** to meet the user stories.
 Even further, this could develop into a separate forum-page for people to write stories, share pictures and encouragements.

 - In a later update I'll also be adding a newsletter.
 This will function through a "Sign up for our newsletter" button that will trigger a modal where you can sign up for the newsletter.
 The newsletter will include new cats at the shelter, previous adoptions, success stories and guidance.

 - Throughout the whole process of this site, I've had accessibility in mind.
-I've used semantic The Lighthouse report, see further down, is giving great scores but in the next update I will focus on making it even better.
+The Lighthouse report, see further down, is giving great scores but in the next update I will focus on making it even better.

 ## Technologies Used